Sese-Schneider/ha-personio/README.md

 1. Access your settings panel and click on "Generate new credential"
 2. Specify an application identifier.
 You'll need that later.
 3. You need to enable Read and Write Access to the "Attendances" data.
-Nothing more is needed.
+Also read access to employee data is required to allow figuring out the Personio User ID based on email.
-4. "Readable employee attributes" can remain empty
+4. "Readable employee attributes" should be email.
 5. You're now good to go.
 Install the integration in Home Assistant.
    - Enter the "Client ID" and "Client Secret" that were generated
    - "Partner identifier" can be left empty in most cases.
 It's only required in case you are a "partner company" of Personio.
    - "Application identifier" is the identifier you specified in step 2.

 [commits-shield]: https://img.shields.io/github/commit-activity/y/Sese-Schneider/ha-personio.svg?style=for-the-badge
 [commits]: https://github.com/Sese-Schneider/ha-personio/commits/master